michaelhm/seng-560_assignment_1/README.md

     `add(0b10, 0b11)` evaluates to `5`

 ## Unit Tests
-Unit tests can be run by issuing command `pytest` at the library root folder
-    **This can command can only be run if `pipenv` and library dependencies have been installed**
 The library has 100% code coverage (7 tests for 7 functions)
 Each of the 6 math functions test the following types, conversions, and final evaluations:
 * Integer